oscargonzalezdev/javascript-game/README.md

 ## Description

-The Goog Diver is a game consisting of capturing trash from the ocean avoiding being attacked by the sharks.
+The Good Diver is a game about cleaning the ocean.<br>
+In order to earn points the you must capture ocean trash without being attacked by the sharks.<br>
+You can move the diver by using the the arrow keys.

 ## Built With